Christ gives the keys to St Peter (Matthew 16:13-20)

 It continues: “Jesus entrusted a specific authority to Peter: “I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven.”
 The “power of the keys” designates authority to govern the house of God, which is the Church.”
 (Articles 552-553)

-Catholics understand this governing power to have been passed on by St Peter to the long line of Popes who have succeeded him.
-As a result, this story from St Matthew’s gospel is particularly important to the Church and has been depicted by countless artists.
+Catholics understand this governing power to have been passed on by St Peter to the long line of popes who have succeeded him.
+As a result, this story from St Matthew’s gospel is particularly important to the Church and has been pictured by countless artists.

 See the full image: